Ecconia/Ecconia-LogicWorld-Mods/Readme.md

 - `CustomChatManager`: Prevents players from abusing `sayraw` and adds chat commands, such as `/list` and `/tps` which allows anyone in multiplayer to control the simulation.

-Libraries:

-- `ServerOnlyMods`: Allows you to develop mods for the server, that the client does not need to install.

 #### Client | Server: (Installed on either or both sides)

 - `WireTracer` **Must have!**: Allows you to easily see what powers wires and what they power in your spaghetti.
 If installed on the server, connected clusters are highlighted too.